Shams (newspaper): Controversy

-The publication of the Shams was suspended on 20 February 2006 after publishing one of the controversial cartoons of the Prophet Mohammad that caused anger across the Muslim world due to their publication in the Danish daily Jyllands-Posten on 30 September 2005.
+The publication of the Shams was suspended on 20 February 2006 after publishing one of the controversial cartoons of Mohammad that caused anger across the Muslim world due to their publication in the Danish daily Jyllands-Posten on 30 September 2005.
 In fact, this cartoon was printed in Shams next to the articles calling for Saudis to take action against Denmark where the cartoons first published.
 The paper stated that the cartoon was published to initiate a campaign in Saudi Arabia against Danish interests and Denmark.

 On 21 March 2006, Shams was relaunched.
 However, its 32-year-old editor Battal Koss was dismissed in late February 2006 and replaced by Khalaf Harby.

 Closure

 At the beginning of February 2012, Shams was closed down due to the conditions beyond its management.